Inference of a time delay in stochastic systems: Model

 Secondly, the case when $k_{a} < 0$ and $k_{b} < 0$ we call repulsive feedback.
 Repulsive feedback exhibits a more complex stability behavior.
 In the marginally stable case, when $k_a = k_b$ (repulsive harmonic feedback), there exists a threshold value $k_\mathrm{thresh}(\tau) \equiv \gamma/\tau$ in the parameter space (with respect to $|k_a|$ and $|k_b|$) \cite{kopp_persistent_2023-1} above which the feedback forces diverge (as expected for a force derived from an inverse parabola).
-Below this threshold, when $|k_a| \leq |k_b| < k_\mathrm{thresh}(\tau)$, the system exhibits enhanced diffusion \cite{kopp_persistent_2023-1} or even transient super-diffusive behavior \cite{kopp_persistent_2023-1,saha_cybloids_2024-1}, depending on parameter combinations and the distance from the threshold.
+Below this threshold, when $|k_a| = |k_b| < k_\mathrm{thresh}(\tau)$, the system exhibits enhanced diffusion \cite{kopp_persistent_2023-1} or even transient super-diffusive behavior \cite{kopp_persistent_2023-1,saha_cybloids_2024-1}, depending on parameter combinations and the distance from the threshold.
 In the present article, we study the repulsive system only for parameter combinations below $k_{\rm thresh}$.
+Furthermore, when $|k_a| < |k_b| < k_\mathrm{thresh}(\tau)$ and $\tau < \arccos(-k_a/k_b)/\sqrt{k_b^2 - k_a^2}$ the system assumes a stationary state \cite{kuchler_langevins_1992-1}.
+These conditions are satisfied in our considerations for repulsive feedback.